patrickbwarren/qgis3-survex-import/README.md

 have been shifted to the origin of the SD square.

 Another example is the Loser plateau data in Austria that accompanies the survex distribution as sample data.
-Many of the older cave entrances are recorded using a truncated form of the MGI / Gauss-Krüger (GK) Central Austria SRS (EPSG:31255).
+Many of the cave entrances are recorded using a truncated form of the MGI / Gauss-Krüger (GK) Central Austria SRS (EPSG:31255).
 This truncated SRS corresponds to a proj4 string